sara-alamoudi/Control_System_Similar_to_TurtleBot/README.md

 The components of the circuit were as following:

 - Arduino Uno
+- Two DC Motors(each moves in two Directions (clockwise and counterclockwise ) to demonstrate the four directions(right, left, forward, and backward))
+- Battery(for charging the motors)
-- UltraSonic Distance Sensor
+- UltraSonic Distance Sensor(to measure the distance)
-- Battery
-- Two DC Motors
-- LCD
+- LCD(displays the distance)
+- Potentiometer(Controls the brightness of the LCD)
 - Breadboard Small
 - Breadboard Mini
-- Potentiometer(Control the lighting of the LCD)
 - Resistor

 [Click here to see the circuit](https://www.tinkercad.com/things/fXz71UguFjK)